sheldonhull/sheldonhull.hugo/content/blog/2016-10-09-powershell-ise-updating-theme.md

 - powershell
 - tech
 - cool-tools
-title: 'Powershell ISE: Updating Theme'
+title: "Powershell ISE: Updating Theme"
+slug: "Powershell ISE: Updating Theme"
 ---

 For all the **dark theme aficionados**, or those who just want a better theme than the default, here's a quick set of directions to update your ISE.1.
 Go to download a theme from [Github > PowerShell_ISE_Themes](http://bit.ly/29DNVu2)